Guarantees and returns – United Kingdom

 Under the Consumer Rights Act 2015 consumers can argue short term right to reject the item, if the fault occurs within the initial 30 days from delivery date.
 This law also allows consumers to ask to reject the goods or ask for a price reduction after one failed attempt to resolve the problem through repair or replacement.

 In practice, companies will at first offer to repair or replace the item.
-Cconsumers can insist on a different remedy if the one offered cannot be provided without causing the consumer significant inconvenience (consumer detriment) or when the remedy is considered disproportionate to the value of goods or impossible (trader detriment).
+Consumers can insist on a different remedy if the one offered cannot be provided without causing the consumer significant inconvenience (consumer detriment).
+When the remedy is considered disproportionate to the value of goods or impossible (trader detriment), traders can insist on a particular remedy (for example, refund instead of repair).

 Any solution should be provided within a reasonable period of time.